Babi Yar

 Babi Yar (Бабий Яр) or Babyn Yar (Бабин Яр) is a ravine in the Ukrainian capital Kyiv and a site of massacres carried out by Nazi Germany's forces during its campaign against the Soviet Union in World War II.
+The first and best documented of the massacres took place on 29–30 September 1941, in which some 33,771 Jews were murdered.
+Other victims of massacres at the site included Soviet prisoners of war, communists and Romani people.
+It is estimated that a total of between 100,000 and 150,000 people were murdered at Babi Yar during the German occupation.

-The first and best documented of the massacres took place on 29–30 September 1941, killing some 33,771 Jews.
-The decision to murder all the Jews in Kyiv was made by the military governor Generalmajor Kurt Eberhard, the Police Commander for Army Group South, SS-Obergruppenführer Friedrich Jeckeln, and the Einsatzgruppe C Commander Otto Rasch.
+The decision to murder all the Jews in Kiev was made by the German military governor Generalmajor Kurt Eberhard, the Police Commander for Army Group South, SS-Obergruppenführer Friedrich Jeckeln, and the Einsatzgruppe C Commander Otto Rasch.
 Sonderkommando 4a as the sub-unit of Einsatzgruppe C, along with the aid of the SD and Order Police battalions with the Ukrainian Auxiliary Police backed by the Wehrmacht, carried out the orders.
 Sonderkommando 4a and the 45th Battalion of the German Order Police conducted the shootings.
 Servicemen of the 303rd Battalion of the German Order Police at this time guarded the outer perimeter of the execution site.

 The massacre was the largest mass-murder by the Nazi regime during the campaign against the Soviet Union, and it has been called "the largest single massacre in the history of the Holocaust" to that particular date.
 It is only surpassed overall by the later October 1941 Odessa massacre of more than 50,000 Jews (committed by German and Romanian troops), and by Aktion Erntefest of November 1943 in occupied Poland with 42,000–43,000 victims.

-Other victims of massacres at the site included Soviet prisoners of war, communists and Roma.
-It is estimated that between 100,000 and 150,000 people were murdered at Babi Yar during the German occupation.

 Historical background

-The Babi Yar (Babyn Yar) ravine was first mentioned in historical accounts in 1401, in connection to the sale of it by "baba" (an old woman) who was also the cantiniere in the Dominican Monastery.
-The word "yar" is Turkic in origin and means "gully" or "ravine".
+The Babi Yar (Babyn Yar) ravine was first mentioned in historical accounts in 1401, in connection to the sale of it by baba (an old woman) who was also the cantiniere in the Dominican Monastery.
+The word yar is Turkic in origin and means "gully" or "ravine".
 Over several centuries, the site was used for various purposes, including military camps and at least two cemeteries, including an Orthodox Christian cemetery and a Jewish cemetery.
 The latter was officially closed in 1937.